LoganLiu66/LoganLiu66/README.md

 ### Hi there 👋
-My name is Logan Lyo!
+My name is Logan Liu!
 I'm interestred in speech signal processing, including ASR and TTS.

 See my [github page](https://loganliu66.github.io) for more information.